taylornguyen527/taylornguyen527.github.io/_portfolio/Seattle Crime Analysis.md

 ---
 title: "Seattle Crime Trends and Distribution Analysis "
-excerpt: "Explore a thorough analysis crime distribution and trends in Seattle from 2008 to 2022.
-Utilizing a robust dataset from the Seattle Police Department, this analysis delves into offense types, locations, timings, and other critical variables, providing a multi-level zoning areas analysis to unravel localized patterns and understand crime dynamics at different levels within the city.<br/>"
+excerpt: "Explore an analysis on crime distribution and trends in Seattle from 2008 to 2022.
+Utilizing crime dataset from the Seattle Police Department and many geospatial data from Seattle City and CencusBureau, this analysis delves into offense types, locations, and other demographic factors.
+It also provides a multi-level zoning areas analysis to unravel localized patterns and understand crime dynamics at different levels within the city.<br/>"

 ---
 The original collaborative submission that providing detailed insights into the design choices for each graph encodings, and the Python codes with comments could be found in: [Github Repository](https://github.com/akankshasharmadid/SeattleCrimeAnalysis).